HappySpring/Easy_NetCDF/Readme.md

 This is the recommended command for loading one variable from one file.

-+ `off_set` will be applied
++ `offset` will be applied
 + `scale` will be applied
-+ `missing values` will be replaced by nan
++ `missing values` will be replaced with NaN
 + Data will be converted to `double`.

 ##### INPUT

-+ filename: path to a specific netcdf file
++ filename: path to a specific NetCDF file
 + varname : name of the variable to be read

 ##### OUTPUT

-+ data: values read from the netcdf file.
++ data: values read from the NetCDF file.

 ##### Example